saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 :::

 ### Accept Baseline
 This first test will be labeled as "failed" because there's no existing baseline to compare it against.
-To resolve this, you'll need to [review and accept](/visual/e2e-testing/workflow/review-workflow/#3-accept-or-reject) the new snapshots as your baseline.
+To resolve this, you'll need to review and accept the new snapshots as your baseline.
+Go to the [Quickstart > Accept Baseline](#accept-baseline-1) to see an example of how to do this.

 ### Apply UI Changes
 1. In your website development environment, apply a simple UI change, such as changing the font color or removing an image.
-1. From your IDE or terminal, run your test again.
+2. From your IDE or terminal, run your test again.
-1. Go to your Visual Testing Dashboard, then click the changed state and [review the change details](/visual/e2e-testing/workflow/change-details).
+3. Go to your Visual Testing Dashboard, then click the changed state and [review the change details](/visual/e2e-testing/workflow/change-details).

 ## Quickstart with Sample WebDriver Tests